Weighted $L^p\to L^q$-boundedness of commutators and paraproducts in the Bloom setting: Introduction

 The Bloom setting has in recent years attracted renewed attention, starting with the works \cite{HLW16,HLW17} of Holmes, Lacey and Wick.
-This has led to the following current state of the art result: For $1<p\leq q<\infty$, $\mu \in A_p$, $\lambda \in A_q$, $T$ a non-degenerate Calder\'on--Zygmund operator and $b \in L^1_{\loc}$, there holds
+This has led to the following current state-of-the-art result: For $1<p\leq q<\infty$, $\mu \in A_p$, $\lambda \in A_q$, $T$ a non-degenerate Calder\'on--Zygmund operator and $b \in L^1_{\loc}$, there holds